adammark/Markup.js/README.md

 var template = myapp.templates.hello[LANG];
 ```

-If you use Markup.js for markup *and* translation, you might benefit from
+If you use Markup.js for both markup and translation tasks, you might benefit
-using includes.
+from using includes.
 Here's one way to go about it:

 ``` javascript
 // english messages